 When your business gets to a specific size, your either going to need to purchase a copier or invest in one.
 Now the more likely scenario is that you will opt into a leasing agreement rather than buying one outright while coupling it with print service agreement with your local copier vendor.
 This is because smart business owners know that like a car, your office copier will eventually break or malfunction in some sort of way and eventually putting a halt in your daily operations.

-It is also import to note that the right printer makes a world of difference.
-When you have a solid office copier that does everything you need it to do along with a copier dealer that is capable of giving you top notch support you will never have to suffer any downtime for very long.
+It is also important to note that the right printer makes a world of difference.
+When you have a solid office copier that does everything you need it to do along with a copier dealer that is capable of giving you top-notch support you will never have to suffer any downtime for very long.

 If you are reading this post, then you are probably nervous of being scammed or ripped of by a copier dealer that promises the world just to get you to buy.

 We completely understand this fear.
 Most people can easily envision a copier sales representative being just another branch of a used copier sales representative.
 This is why we decided to create this list of questions that will help you sniff out the “used copier dealers” of our industry so you can avoid them entirely.